 The Elections Commission is excited that you are interested in running for an office.
-If you are interested in running for an office, please read this candidate information guide.
 The following list briefly details the roles and responsibilities of the different elected officers within the ASSU.
-By clicking on the titles, you will be able to download short information guides (pdfs) that tell you everything you need to know about running for elected position:
+By clicking on the titles, you will be able to download short information guides (pdfs) that give you some information about running for each position.

 - Executive (President & Vice President) — Set high-level direction for the ASSU and represent student interests to University administrators and the community.